Lunexa-AI/right-line/docs/project/MVP_ARCHITECTURE.md

 #### b.
 Multi-Strategy Retrieval
 The system retrieves evidence using multiple techniques in parallel to improve recall.

+**(NEW — Hierarchical Chunks)**  Because our chunks are aligned with PageIndex tree nodes, the hybrid search over Milvus/BM25 already operates on semantically coherent sections.
+No additional PageIndex retrieval call is needed; the existing pipeline traverses hierarchy via `section_path` metadata to surface precise sections.
 - **Hybrid Search**: Combine the strengths of two search types:
     - **Dense Retrieval (Vector Search)**: Use Milvus with OpenAI embeddings (`text-embedding-3-small`) to find semantically similar documents.
 Excellent for concepts and meaning.
     - **Sparse Retrieval (Keyword Search)**: Use a lightweight BM25 index to find documents with exact keyword matches.
 Critical for acronyms, specific names, and legal jargon.